adsabs/pdfie-training-data/docs/src/collections/arxivads.md

 back to the original ADS data, which have various problems, one should then manually review the diffs in Git to make sure that corrections are not lost.

+The `index.py` script mentioned below needs updating to handle bibcode ingest and to record import dates relevant to the changing-PDFs issue.

 ## Ingestion